bsblabs/embed-for-vaadin/README.md

 Custom extension can be added very easily by extending from the `EmbedVaadinServerBuilder`.
 These extensions can specify a custom configuration object, extending from `EmbedVaadinConfig`.

 # Release notes

+## 0.5

+- #15: Fixed development header that was enabled by default while doc states it is optional
+- #14: Updated to Tomcat 7.0.32
+- #10: Updated to Vaadin 6.8.0.
+Work around a binary incompatible change made in that Vaadin version.

 ## 0.4